Last Updated on August 17, 2022 by Shaun Snapp

 Investing in More Technology — or People’s Brains?

-If the vast majority of the policy and discussion around Coronavirus does not even leverage the information contained in tables, why are we investing in more advanced and more expensive data analytics tools?
+Suppose the vast majority of the policy and discussion around Coronavirus does not even leverage the information contained in tables.
+Why are we investing in more advanced and more expensive data analytics tools?

 Software vendors and consulting firms tell us continually that the only thing necessary to make more data-informed decisions is using software and hiring consulting firms to install software systems.
 Curiously, in observing the inside of companies, I have not seen the benefits promised from these investments.
 There is always a lot of talk about improving decision making, but very little improved decision making.